JiraPit/DeltaFabric/README.md

 # DeltaFabric

-A decentralized, gossip-based synchronization protocol for distributed ML training.
+A decentralized weight synchronization protocol for distributed ML training with built-in networking, currently supporting PyTorch and Burn.

 ## Core Concepts